Boeing B-52 Stratofortress: Variants

-One -E aircraft (AF Serial No. 56-632) was modified as a testbed for various B-52 systems.
-Redesignated NB-52E, the aircraft was fitted with canards and a Load Alleviation and Mode Stabilization system which reduced airframe fatigue from wind gusts during low-level flight.
-In one test, the aircraft flew 10 kn faster than the never exceed speed without damage because the canards eliminated 30% of vertical and 50% of horizontal vibrations caused by wind gusts.
+One aircraft (AF Serial No. 56-632) was modified as a testbed for various B-52 systems.
+Redesignated NB-52E, the aircraft was fitted with horizontal and vertical forward stabilizer fins near the cockpit and a Load Alleviation and Mode Stabilization system which reduced airframe fatigue from wind gusts during low-level flight.

+In one test, the aircraft flew 10 kn faster than the never exceed speed without damage because the forward stabilizer fins eliminated 30% of vertical and 50% of horizontal vibrations caused by wind gusts.